AlexSterk/TwitchDropGrabber/README.md

 The first variable you need to set are `TWITCH_AUTH_TOKEN`, which you can find by signing in to Twitch in your browser, and finding the auth-token cookie.
 Do NOT share this with others.
 This project will only run on your machine, and your auth token will therefore never leave your machine.

+**NOTE: In light of the recent Twitch leaks, do remember to change your password.
+This also refreshes your auth token so if the tool stops working, you need to replace it with the new token!**

 The second variable is `TWITCH_CHROME_EXECUTABLE`, which should point to your Chrome installation.
 Make sure this points to the actual application/executable file, and not just the install directory.
 If this path contains spaces, you can wrap it in quote symbols (e.g. "path goes here").